amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/predefined.md

 Creates a SCSS file with a flat map based on the style dictionary

-Name the map by adding a 'mapName' attribute on the file object in your config.
+Name the map by adding a `mapName` property on the `options` object property on the `file` object property in your config.

 Example: